 • Rating: 9/10

-Chaotic, bustling, busy—India can be overwhelming even for the most seasoned traveller which is why a sleepover in a luxurious hotel is often a welcome break once in a while.
-Whether you're traveling to the fascinating country to check out things to do in Madurai or Hyderabad, are drawn to seeking out the most beautiful temples in India, or are on a journey to find the best places to practise yoga in India chances are you'll create some life-lasting memories along the way.
-This was my second trip to the Pink city of Jaipur, but this time instead of slumming it in $6 (£5) a night rooms, I stayed at the beautiful Fairmont Hotel and loved every minute of my luxurious stay.
+Chaotic, bustling, busy—India can be overwhelming even for the most seasoned traveler, which is why a sleepover in a luxurious hotel is often a welcome break once in a while.
+Whether you're traveling to the fascinating country to check out things to do in fascinating Madurai or Hyderabad, are drawn to seeking out the most beautiful temples in India, or on a journey to find the best places to practise yoga in India, chances are you'll create life-lasting memories along the way.
+This was my second trip to the Pink City of Jaipur, but this time, instead of slumming it in $6 (£5) a night rooms, I stayed at the beautiful Fairmont Hotel and loved every minute of my super luxurious stay.

 What's the vibe at The Fairmont Jaipur?

-Just like the Fairmont Hamburg, as soon as you step out of the taxi, the pomp and splendour of the place hits you.
-A welcome trumpet fanfare plays from the turrets above and you're whisked into a symmetrical frangipani garden before settling into the opulent reception with a juice and cool towel.
+Just like the Fairmont Hamburg, as soon as I stepped out of the taxi, the pomp and splendour of the place hit me.
+A welcome trumpet fanfare played from the turrets above, and I was whisked into a symmetrical frangipani garden before settling into the opulent reception with a juice and cool towel.
 The first and only Fairmont Hotel in India, built in the traditional style of the region's grand Mughal palaces, this really is a luxurious stay.How are the rooms at The Fairmont Jaipur?

-The Fairmont's 199 rooms have everything you'd expect of a five-star hotel—huge comfy beds, luxury furnishings, touches of art that echo India's creativity and diversity—but the highlight in my room was the bathroom.
-In each one sits a grand and beautiful stone bathtub which on request complete with bubbles and rose petals, providing a real treat after a long day of sightseeing.
+The Fairmont's 245 rooms have everything you'd expect of a five-star hotel—huge, comfy beds, luxury furnishings, touches of art that echo India's creativity and diversity—but the highlight in my room was the bathroom.
+In each one sits a grand and beautiful stone bathtub, which, on request, is filled with steamy water bubbles and rose petals by the hotel's staff.
+The ideal tonic to a long day of sightseeing.

 ![]() |